PyEllips/pyElli/paper/paper.md

 For SE the optical models vary between manufacturers and the translation may be difficult, if clear documentation is not available.
 PyElli's open source nature makes optical models extendable, auditable and occurring changes comprehensible.
 Each version of pyElli is associated a doi and a zenodo upload, which allows for reliable referencing and reproducing of analysis results.
-It supports NXellipsometry [NXellipsometry], a recent advancement in standardization of SE data.
+It supports [NXellipsometry](https://fairmat-experimental.github.io/nexus-fairmat-proposal/9636feecb79bb32b828b1a9804269573256d7696/classes/contributed_definitions/NXellipsometry.html#nxellipsometry), a recent advancement in standardization of SE data.
-The standard is developed by the german consortium FAIRmat [link_to_fairmat] within the german National Research Data Infrastracture (NFDI) and is accepted by the NeXus International Advisory Committee (NIAC), which is maintaining beamline-standards in the NeXus format since 20+ years.
+The standard is developed by the german consortium [FAIRmat](https://www.fair-di.eu/fairmat) within the german National Research Data Infrastracture (NFDI) and is accepted by the [NeXus International Advisory Committee (NIAC)](https://www.nexusformat.org/NIAC.html), which is maintaining beamline-standards in the [NeXus format](https://www.nexusformat.org) since 20+ years [@Konnecke2015].
-PyElli is also available as an example [example] and a cloud-based analysis tool [link_to_north] in the research data management software NOMAD [NOMADpaper].
+PyElli is also available as an [example](https://gitlab.mpcdf.mpg.de/nomad-lab/nomad-remote-tools-hub/-/tree/develop/docker/ellips/example) and a cloud-based [analysis tool](https://nomad-lab.eu/prod/v1/staging/gui/analyze/north) in the research data management software [NOMAD](https://nomad-lab.eu/nomad-lab/) [@Scheffler2022].

 In summary, we believe and hope that pyElli will further contribute to easier analysis, reproducibility as well as FAIR data management within the ellipsometry community.